allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 To pass an exercise, you should submit a first attempt by the initial deadline.
 You will have one week after that initial deadline to submit a passing attempt.
 If you don't submit it by the deadline, you should still attempt the exercise to get submission credit.

-Exercises will be automated grading.
+Exercises will be automatically graded using GatorGrade.
 If you think GatorGrade has made a mistake, contact me.

 ### Ideation & Independent Research